Howle History, Family Crest & Coats of Arms

 Early Origins of the Howle family

-Another 209 words (15 lines of text) covering the years 1829, 1766, 1848, 1828 and 1848 are included under the topic Early Howle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howle research.
+Another 93 words (7 lines of text) covering the years 1829, 1766, 1848, 1828 and 1848 are included under the topic Early Howle History in all our PDF Extended History products and printed products wherever possible.

 Howle Spelling Variations